SaketKunjathur/SaketKunjathur.github.io/wiki/pygbag/README.md

 3. Upload the .zip file on the website
 4. Select `This file will be played in the browser`
 5. Then save your project

+After following these step, if you view your game page, then you would be able to see you game.
+Thought, if your are unable to do so, you can ask for help in the [pygame discord server](https://discord.gg/653AkjMd)

+# *The End*
+Congratulations!
+You were able to finish this tutorial on pygbag, now you can go ahead and try to make all your games available in the web too!!<br>
+Thank you for following along!